 Because we have never advertised our services, we can only guess.
 We are occasionally listed on prisoner resource lists circulated by other organizations.
 People often say they heard about us from other prisoners or contacts on the outside.

 All kinds of books.
 We find that with a few exceptions, the reading interests of folks in prison mimic those of the general public.
 Dictionaries are our most popular request – by far.
 We send out more than 2000 per year.
-Other popular titles include thesauruses, small business startup, exercise, drawing, exercise, fiction of all kinds, religion and much more.
+Other popular titles include thesauruses, small business startup, drawing, exercise, fiction of all kinds, religion and much more.

 People in prison use them for various reasons – writing letters to family, writing legal appeals, or just trying to understand unfamiliar words in the other books we send.
 Many people enter prison with limited reading skills and use their time to change that.
 Frustrated by his inability to express himself, Malcolm X famously taught himself to read and write in prison by copying every word in the dictionary.

 Our selection of books depends on what people donate.
 Topics available vary widely.
 We also buy dictionaries and GED study guides.